 With the fundamentals outlined above, you now have the components needed for an effective baseball stance and a powerful swing.

-Like Joe Tanner always said, "Train hard, and train often!" hard work and repetition, along with tee work, flips, front toss, and dedication will be the starting point to help you achieve your hitting goals.
+Like Joe Tanner always said, "Train hard, and train often!"
+Hard work and repetition, along with tee work, flips, front toss, and dedication will be the starting point to help you achieve your hitting goals.
+In this demo, we are using the Tanner Trackpad.